-This week I had the lovely experience of having a couple onliners send accusatory emails because they obviously did not take the time to read my entire response to their requests for advice.
-When something happens more than once in the same week that becomes a topic of a post that hopefully will help others.
+Recently, I had the lovely experience of having a couple site visitors send accusatory emails to me.
+It was obvious that they did not take the time to read my entire response to their request for advice or the article they were disagreeing about.

 And, no, saying, “I may have not read your email thoroughly but…” before you type your excuse for jumping to conclusions, doesn’t make your claims valid or right.
 You simply look as though you have no ability to pay attention to details — not to mention having narcissistic tendencies.

-Wait until you have the time to send an educated response.
-You’ll save face and have to eat a lot less humble pie in the process!
+Wait until you have the time to send an educated measured response.
+You’ll save face and have to eat a lot less humble pie in the process.